digilogistist/NEStonia/readme.txt

     SW  8 #     Device Firmware Upgrade over MIDI-IN disable [default]; keep this setting disabled when not in use.
     SW  9 #     Microphone-to-MIDI-out disable [default], to bring NEStonia's raw stereo microphone lines to two MIDI-OUT pins.
     SW 10 #     Stereo [default] / mono line-out select.
 Effectively disconnects the ring (right channel) from the line out jack in mono mode.
     TH  1       Thermal sensor for BT 1.
-Requires a currently undocumented companion 50 mm x 10 mm thermal pad that tangents the battery and will be in a revised NEStonia BOM.
+Requires a currently undocumented companion 50 mm x 10 mm thermal pad that tangents the battery hull and will be in a revised NEStonia BOM.
     U   9       Right USB-C charge port (data lines can also be routed into the cartridge).
     U  10       Left USB-C port connected to the STM32 micro, capable of 1.5 amp power delivery.
     U  24-25    Line out monitor select, 8 sources.